Last Updated on 01/13/2021 by FilipiKnow

 - Who are exempted from paying PhilHealth contribution?

-- How much is the monthly contribution for PhilHealth?
+- How much is the monthly contribution to PhilHealth in 2021?

-- 1. PhilHealth contribution table for employees and employers.
+- 1. PhilHealth contribution table in 2021 for employees and employers.

-- 2. PhilHealth contribution table for voluntary members (except for foreigners).
+- 2. PhilHealth contribution table in 2021 for voluntary/self-employed or direct contributors.

 - 5. PhilHealth contribution table for foreigners.